Your Personal Tour Guide

 I conduct tours all year round and in all weathers.

-I recommend 2-3 day battlefield tours, as you will not see enough, in only one day, but if you insist on only one day, I will try to accommodate you, or I can refer you to one of my fellow tour guide friends
+I recommend 2-3 day battlefield tours, as you will not see enough, in only one day, but if you require only a one day tour, I will try to accommodate you, or I can refer you to one of my fellow tour guide colleagues

 With coach tours, you will only be taken to locations, where the coach can park – missing extremely important other places on the route, because they work to a ridgid schedule and you will have to frequently stop for toilet breaks.